git-creative-agency/theScoop/README.md

 # theScoop
-Temporary Repository for GIT The Scoop newsletter.
+Repository for GIT The Scoop newsletter as part of the GIT Creative agency at ASU Polytechnic.